sermon: Faith and the Calendar (Part 2)

-This is why nobody who has ever attempted to change the calendar, and also had a connection with the Church of God, has prospered.
-God doesn't kill these people.
+This is why nobody who has ever attempted to change the calendar, and also had a connection with the church of God, has prospered.
+God does not kill these people.
 He just takes away their effectiveness.

-Now isn't there some wisdom shown from that track record?
-It's not the calendar.
-It's God who will not permit them to prosper as a faithful witness to us because He is on the job, protecting and providing.
+Now is there not some wisdom shown from that track record?
+It is not the calendar.
+It is God who will not permit them to prosper as a faithful witness to us because He is on the job, protecting and providing.

 Incidentally, evidence is building that it has been in continuous use by the Jews much longer than that.
 The time points to sometime around the time of Hezekiah in the 8th century BC So God has already assigned that responsibility, and we have no legal right to form one on our own.

-II Thessalonians 2:15 Therefore, brethren, stand fast [don't move], and hold the traditions which you have been taught, whether by word, or our epistle.
+II Thessalonians 2:15 Therefore, brethren, stand fast [do not move] and hold the traditions which you have been taught, whether by word or our epistle.